rmkcodingclub/AmazonProblems/README.md

 3.There are 2 linked lists.Those 2 lists are meeting at a point.
 How to find that meeting point.

+4.How do you convert a decimal number to its hexa-decimal equivalent.Give a C code to do the same.

 4. How do you convert a decimal number to its hexa-decimal equivalent.Give a C code to do the same.